Ilona, Maya and Khalu are five-year-old triplets. After a fatal car acident, two of the sisters are left orphaned.

 ‘No,’ says Maya, ‘don’t be silly.’

 Maya puts her arm around me and we watch from above.
-A lady runs to the phone box outside the park to dial 999.
 Before long, two men in blue shirts whisk you and Mummy away.
 The ambulance drives out of the park and the siren fades.

 When you and Mummy don’t come home, Mrs Wilson takes us to our house and puts us to bed.
 ‘Your sister will be fine,’ she says, ‘don’t you go worrying now.’